SE-UP/RSE-UP/chapters/bash_basics.md

 > In particular, the most recent versions of MacOS use a shell called the Z Shell or `zsh`;
 > we will point out a few differences as we go along.

-Please see Section [getting started](https://se-up.github.io/RSE-UP/chapters/getting_started.html#downloading-the-data) for instructions on how to install and launch the shell on your computer.
+Please see Section [Getting Started](https://se-up.github.io/RSE-UP/chapters/getting_started.html#downloading-the-data) for instructions on how to install and launch the shell on your computer.

 ## Exploring Files and Directories